CaptainDuck/PocketRPG/README.md

 - Assassin.

 Coming up:
 - More classes people can play with.
-(Feel free to leave suggestions in the issues)
 - Specialized weapons for all classes.
 - More quests, maybe configurable ones.
 - Bug fixes of course.
-- More features, leave suggestions in the issues.